Old City of Jerusalem

 Masada, the Dead Sea, and Ein Gedi

-The view and ruins of King Herod’s mountaintop palace-fortress are reason enough to climb Masada, as a predawn hike or by swift cable car, but the echoes of the Jewish rebellion against Rome make Masada what it is.
+Panoramic views and the ruins of King Herod’s mountaintop palace-fortress are reason enough to climb Masada, as a predawn hike or by swift cable car, but the echoes of the Jewish rebellion against Rome make Masada what it is.
 Float in the hyperbrine of the nearby Dead Sea, and frolic in the oasis of Ein Gedi, with its waterfalls.

 Israel Museum, Jerusalem

-This sprawling, world-class museum boasts permanent exhibitions of the Dead Sea Scrolls, a quarter-acre model of ancient Jerusalem, and newly revamped wings of Archaeology, Fine Art, and Jewish Life and Art.
+This sprawling world-class museum boasts permanent exhibitions of the Dead Sea Scrolls, a quarter-acre model of ancient Jerusalem, and wings dedicated to archaeology, fine art, and Jewish life and art.